-Early cocktails were simple concoctions, usually consisting of spirit, sugar and bitters.
+Early cocktails were simple concoctions, usually consisting of spirit, sugar, and bitters.
 Eventually, other ingredients were added as incremental improvements.
 Some cocktails got out of hand with the “additions” and others were refined to what they are today.
-But, the fact is that for any cocktail to be great, you need to get all the little blocks right.
+But, the fact is that for any cocktail to be excellent, you need to get all the little blocks right.
 This rule seems to apply to many things.

-Really, who has tested which rum makes a good, non-call brand, rum and Coke?
+Really, who has tested which rum makes a good, non-call brand, rum, and Coke?
 I’ll bet most bartenders just use what is on the rail, and whatever is on the rail is pretty much based on price (i.e. whatever is cheapest).
-Since I've been guilty of just pouring whatever the appointed house rum is, I'm going to take a deeper look into what makes a good rum and coke.
-I’m going to use Appleton rums as my comparison point since they have a wide range that would help quality vs price arguments.
-The candidates are Appleton VX, Appleton White and Appleton Special Gold.
+Since I’ve been guilty of just pouring whatever the appointed house rum is, I’m going to take a deeper look at what makes a good rum and coke.
+I’m going to use Appleton rums as my comparison point since they have a wide range that would help quality vs. price arguments.
+The candidates are Appleton VX, Appleton White, and Appleton Special Gold.

 22 Comments on Rum and Coke

 Very refreshing post.
 I agree it’s a good idea to subject even simple drinks to analysis and good ingredients.
 The staple where I’m from is Rye and Coke rather than rum, but I’ve noticed that this, too, is better with premium rye than with discount.

 When I enter a ‘strange’ bar, I order something simple to see what quality they are pouring and how.
 I cant tell you how many bars I have been in that have so thoroughly screwed up a basic drink that I have left the bar after one drink.
 Some bars so mangled a Rum and Coke that I have abandoned the drink and simply left.

 Now, to the bar!

 But!
 Can I use Dr. Pepper instead?
 I don’t really like Coke that much…..